This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Episode 2

-The Doctor has been brought before Captain Pike, who, despite his name, has a hook for a hand.
+The Doctor meets Captain Pike, who, despite his name, has a hook for a hand.
 It’s very distracting.

-Me: The Avery mentioned here is the same Captain Avery that we see in The Curse of the Black Spot.
+Me: The Avery mentioned here is the same Captain Avery who appears in The Curse of the Black Spot.

 Sue: The curse of the what?

-Me: You know, the recent Matt Smith episode with the pirates.
-Hugh Bonneville – him off Downton Abbey – played the very same Captain Avery they’re talking about now.
+Me: You know, the Matt Smith episode with the pirates.
+Hugh Bonneville – him off Downton Abbey – played the same Captain Avery they’re talking about now.
 It’s his gold they’re after.

-Sue: Oh, that’s nice.
-I guess.
-Does this mean the pirate ship turns out to be an alien spaceship?
+Sue: Oh, that’s nice, I suppose.
+Does this mean the pirate ship will turn out to be an alien spaceship?

 Me: Not bloody likely.
 Actually, I’m not sure if that’s disappointing or not.

 Sue: I can’t believe they still think Polly is a boy.
-Look at her!
+I mean, look at her!
 She’s gorgeous!

-Ben and Polly are stewing in a jail for the murder of the churchwarden.
-They manage to escape by bamboozling a guard with a giant straw doll and some superstitious nonsense about warlocks.
+Ben and Polly end up in jail for a murder they didn’t commit, which they subsequently escape from by bamboozling a guard with a straw doll and some superstitious nonsense about warlocks.

-Sue: Just hit him!
-Why go to all that trouble?
+Sue: Why go to all that trouble?
 There’s more padding in this scene than in the bloody voodoo doll!

 As the episode progresses, Sue’s enthusiasm begins to wane.